 What the church, in much of the world, calls discipleship is nothing like what Jesus had in mind when He told us to “go and make disciples of all nations.”
 God’s plan for His body and how it was to function in the world is clearly articulated in scripture.
 The New Testament is clear about how every member has a function that goes far beyond sitting in a pew every Sunday.

-4. A sense of being called by God to do this
+4. A sense of being called by God to do this.

-Why Are You Pursuing a DMM?
+Why Are You Pursuing Disciple Multiplication or DMM?

-Ask yourself…what is motivating me today?
 I’d love to know which of the reasons above is your primary motivation.
 Let me know in the comments below or let’s discuss this on the DMMs Facebook group or page.

 Comments